-Intersectionality, Crenshaw’s brainchild as a scholarly analytic framework, refers to the cumulative and transformative ways axes of oppression (such as racism, sexism, classism and ableism) combine to increase marginalised groups’ vulnerability to violence, invisibility and abuses of power.
+Intersectionality – Kimberlé Crenshaw’s scholarly analytic framework – refers to the cumulative and transformative ways axes of oppression (such as racism, sexism, classism and ableism) combine to increase marginalised groups’ vulnerability to violence, invisibility and abuses of power.
 All axes of oppression are associated with increased incidences of psychological distress and ‘mental health problems’.
-When they intersect however, they increase vulnerability and can give rise to specific forms of psychological and structural harm, which need particular attention and action.
+When they intersect, however, they increase vulnerability and can give rise to specific forms of psychological and structural harm, which need particular attention and action.

-Intersectionality has become something of a buzz word in popular culture however, its radical foundation and its call to make visible and to reduce systemic harm, which originate from critical theory and black feminism, is often whitewashed.
-This course will return to intersectionality’s radical roots to help learners examine the importance of this theoretical framework to see and tackle risks factors to psychological distress in multiply marginalised groups.
+Intersectionality has become something of a buzzword in popular culture.
+However, its radical foundations and its call to make visible and to reduce systemic harm – which originates from critical theory and black feminism – is often whitewashed.
+This course returns to intersectionality’s radical roots, and helps learners examine the importance of this theoretical framework to see and tackle risks factors to psychological distress in multiply marginalised groups.

-This course is the first of its kind in the U.K.!
+This course is the first of its kind in the UK!
 It aims to provide a solid understanding of intersectionality.
-This is a 4-5 PARTS thorough, emotionally challenging and reflexive programme which will equip learners with the theoretical and, empirical underpinning of intersectionality in relation to mental health together with strategies to reduce intersectional harm.
+This is a four-to-five parts thorough, emotionally challenging and reflexive programme which will equip learners with the theoretical and empirical underpinning of intersectionality in relation to mental health, together with strategies to reduce intersectional harm.

 - Grasp the meaning and origins of intersectionality

 - Explore how various axes of oppression may combine and increase vulnerability to structural violence though lived experience